tomhiskey/tom-personal-site-jekyll/portfolio/will-guidance-farewill.md

 ### Project

 As one of my first design projects at Farewill, I took on the challenge of clarifying the instructions and signature pages of our will.
-It was a relatively small project with a big potential impact – well designed content could make the difference between someone signing their will correctly or not.
+It was a small project with a big potential impact – well designed content could make the difference between someone signing their will correctly or not.
 It took about a week.

 ### Team